dpinela/RandoSBRCO/README.md

 The mod also can also add any number of extra grubs to the pool to make getting Elegy a bit more comfy.

-### Known issues

-The Fury of the Fallen and Mark of Pride chests do not currently have ItemChanger costs applied, and therefore these two charms can still be picked up out of order.